 Ending Dog-on-Dog Mounting

 Dog-on-Dog mounting can be a fleeting moment of over-excitement.
-Or, it can lead to serious fights with the potential for injury.
+Or it can lead to serious fights with the potential for injury.
 In the heat of the moment, experts recommend distracting your dog with strong commands.
-Once you’ve gotten their attention, get them doing something else, like sitting or lying down.
+Once you’ve gotten their attention, get them to do something else, like sitting or lying down.

 If all else fails, professional behavioral intervention, or even medication, may be required.